 Council will be looking for funding opportunities to undertake an early works program to remove asphalt from the old netball court areas and excess asphalt in the old car parks.
 The areas will be returned to grassed open space for community use in the interim, before the master plan, once adopted, can be funded and implemented.

-Council officers are currently undertaking the background research to underpin the development of the draft McDermott Avenue Reserve Master Plan.
-Once developed, the master plan will be open for community feedback, revised as appropriate and presented to Council to consider for adoption.
+Council officers have undertaken background research and community engagement which will underpin the development of the draft McDermott Avenue Reserve Master Plan.
+Any masterplan, once developed, will be open for community feedback, revised as appropriate and presented to Council to consider for adoption.

-Activities involved in the research phase include, but are not limited to:
+Activities involved in the research phase included, but are not limited to:

 • Consideration of community survey feedback.